MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/02-custom-document-intelligence.md

     ```

-1. When the script completes, review the displayed output and note your Azure resource's SAS URI.
+1. When the script completes, review the displayed output.

-    > **Important**: Before moving on, paste the SAS URI somewhere you will be able to retrieve it again later (for example, in a new text file in notepad or the Code window).

-1. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account just created.
+1. In the Azure portal, refresh your resource group and verify that it contains the Azure Storage account just created.
 Open the storage account and in the pane on the left, select **Storage browser**.
 Then in Storage Browser, expand **Blob containers** and select the **sampleforms** container to verify that the files have been uploaded from your local **02-custom-document-intelligence/sample-forms** folder.

 ## Train the model using Document Intelligence Studio

 Now you will train the model using the files uploaded to the storage account.

-1. In your browser, navigate to the [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio) and sign into your subscription.
+1. In your browser, navigate to the [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio).
-1. Scroll down to **Custom models** and create a new **Custom extraction model**.
+1. Scroll down to the **Custom models** section and select the **Custom extraction model** tile.
-1. Create a new project:
+1. If you are asked to sign into your account, use your Azure credentials.
+1. If you are asked which Azure AI Document Intelligence resource to use, select the subscription and resource name you used when you created the Azure AI Document Intelligence resource.
+1. Under **My Projects**, select **Create a project**.
+Use the following configurations:

     - **Project name**: Enter a unique name.
         - Select *Continue*.
     - **Configure service resource**: Select the subscription, resource group, and document intelligence resource you created previously in this lab.
+Check the *Set as default* box.
+Keep the default API version.
         - Select *Continue*.
     - **Connect training data source**: Select the subscription, resource group, and storage account that was created by the setup script.
+Check the *Set as default* box.
 Select the `sampleforms` blob container, and leave the folder path blank.
         - Select *Continue*.
     - Select *Create project*

 1. Once your project is created, select **Train** to train your model.
+Use the following configurations:
-Provide a model ID (which you'll need in the next step) and choose *Template* build mode.
+    - **Model ID**: *Provide a globally unique name (you'll need the model ID name in the next step)*.
+    - **Build Mode**: Template.
 1. Training can take some time.
 You'll see a notification when it's complete.

 ## Test your custom Document Intelligence model

-1. In the integrated terminal, install the Document Intelligence package by running the appropriate command for your language preference:
+1. Return to Visual Studio Code.
+In the terminal, install the Document Intelligence package by running the appropriate command for your language preference:

     **C#**: